JLeuze/quinzhee/README.md

 # Quinzhee
 A cool new starter theme for WordCamp sites!

 We're still in the planning and design phase, but this repository will be the future home of [a new WordCamp theme](https://make.wordpress.org/community/2015/07/02/results-from-the-wordcamp-org-tools-follow-up-survey/), code named Quinzhee, which is the most Minnesotan [camping reference](https://en.wikipedia.org/wiki/Quinzhee) that I can make.
-If you have any good ideas for different, more descriptive name, please share them!
+If you have any good ideas for a different, more descriptive name, please share them!

 ## Theme Features